JamesHawk585/flatiron-phase-2-project/README.md

     - Project Section: Showcase your projects by creating a component to display project cards.
 Each project card can include the project name, a brief description, technologies used, and a link to the project's GitHub repository or live demo.
 You can also include screenshots or images of your projects to make them visually appealing.
 3. [] There should be at least 2 client-side routes using React RouterLinks to an external site..
 Be sure to include a nav bar or other UI element that allows users to navigate between routes.
 Use RESTful routing conventions where applicable.
 4. [] Use a json-server to create a RESTful API for your backend and make both a GET and a POST request to the json server.
+    - GET Request: Fetching Blog Posts, Project Showcase, Retrieving User-Generated Comments.
+    - POST Request: Users would enter their comment text and submit it, triggering a POST request to send the comment data to the server for storage and display.
 5. [] Use a form to make your post request, specifically a controlled form/component.
 6. [] Additionally, you may choose to incorporate data from an external API but it is not required.
 7. [] For this project, you will need two separate repositories: one for your frontend and one for your backend.